Other Leaves: New Jersey

 - An eligible employee is entitled to earned sick and safe time for certain qualifying reasons.
 See Paid Sick Leave.

-- Full-time or part-time employees who left their jobs to perform military service must be restored to their position or a position of like seniority, status and pay, as long as the employee meets certain reinstatement requirements (and the employer's circumstances have not changed to make it impossible or unreasonable to do so).
+- Employees who left their jobs to perform military service must be restored to their position or a similar position.
 See Military Leave.

 - It is unlawful to terminate an employee who fails to report because of volunteer emergency responder service during a state of emergency declared by the US President or the Governor.
 See Emergency Responder Leave.